nineteendo/jsonyx/docs/source/usage.rst

 Installation
 ------------

-To use jsonyx, first install it using pip:
+To use :mod:`jsonyx`, first install it using pip:

 .. code-block:: console